AmadeusRelay/AmadeusRelayFrontend/README.md

 }
 ```

-It's important to say that our API works with "WETH" symbol instead "ETH".
+It's important to say that our API works with "WETH" token instead "ETH".
 The reason is that ETH itself does not conform to the ERC20 token interface.
 Therefore, it has been established that a wrapped ether token (WETH) should be used across DApps.

 At this moment, you already know how to get which coins can be traded.
 However, it's very important to know that you don't have to choose any tokens in fact, and you can get orders from all possible tokens.
 You'll see that on the next step.